Today. Tomorrow. Together.

 The Ministry of Innovation, Science, and Economic Development Canada commissioned this study of Competition Issues in Data-Driven Markets in Canada in the fall of 2021.
 This independent expert report takes a case study approach, exploring nine business behaviours that occur in a digital context and testing how they may or may not be currently contemplated under the Competition Act.
 It concludes with a cross-cutting policy approach that will aid in preserving and encouraging competition in data-driven markets.
 The opinions expressed herein are those of the authors and do not necessarily reflect those of the Government of Canada.
 Read More

-Playing the Long Game: Keeping Newfoundland and Labrador’s economy diverse and sustainable
+Playing the Long Game: Keeping Newfoundland and Labrador’s Economy Diverse and Sustainable

-Making Ontario a Safer Place to Work
+Making Ontario a Safer Place to Work: Funding and Safety Outcomes of Ontario’s Health and Safety Associations

-The Western Law Economics Research Group and ASCOLA Canada hosted the panel "Labour Markets and the Competition Act".
-Vivic's Robin Shaban presented on the intersection of competition and labour policy and the relevance of monopsony power for workers Read More
+Vivic Research presented at The Western Law Economics Research Group and ASCOLA Canada's panel Labour Markets and the Competition Act on the intersection of competition and labour policy and the relevance of monopsony power for workers.
+The most direct intervention for poverty and social exclusion is to develop inclusive economies and markets.
+To improve intervention efficacy and equity, Vivic suggests that competition policy in labour markets be considered as an alternative approach to transfer programs.
+Read More

 Labour Shortages, Monopsony, Power and their Role in our Current Labour Markets